If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Well-sheltered to keep off weather elements.

 - Well designed to keep out mites and unwanted debris.

-- The sheltered landing board helps keep the entrance dry throughout and ensure the honeybees are kept dry when entering the hive.
+- The sheltered landing board helps keep the entrance dry throughout and ensures the honeybees are kept dry when entering the hive.

 - The outer lid is kept strongly enclosed by the elasticated cord.

-- Provides excellent insulation to maintain temperatures within require levels.
+- Provides excellent insulation to maintain temperatures within required levels.

 - Guarantees excellent aeration to keep the bees healthy.

 - Lightweight and easy to carry.

 - Enough space for the entire honeybee colony.